Fellow Passengers and the Broken Record

 Not quite.

-This is why the soft people feel miraculous.
+This is why gentle people feel miraculous.

-The soft people are often hidden among the loud ones.
+But the gentle people are often hidden among the loud ones.

 The art is to find the song without surrendering to the noise.